intjelic/python-sfml/doc/source/api/graphics.rst

    Class for loading, manipulating and saving images.

-   :class:`sfml.graphics.Image` is an abstraction to manipulate images as bidimensional arrays of pixels.
+   :class:`Image` is an abstraction to manipulate images as bidimensional arrays of pixels.

    The class provides functions to load, read, write and save pixels, as well as many other useful functions.

-   :class:`sfml.graphics.Image` can handle a unique internal representation of pixels, which is RGBA 32 bits.
-This means that a pixel must be composed of 8 bits red, green, blue and alpha channels -- just like an :class:`sfml.graphics.Color`.
-All the functions that return an array of pixels follow this rule, and all parameters that you pass to :class:`sfml.graphics.Image` functions (such as :func:`from_pixels`) must use this representation as well.
+   :class:`Image` can handle a unique internal representation of pixels, which is RGBA 32 bits.
+This means that a pixel must be composed of 8 bits red, green, blue and alpha channels -- just like an :class:`Color`.
+All the functions that return an array of pixels follow this rule, and all parameters that you pass to :class:`Image` functions (such as :func:`from_pixels`) must use this representation as well.

-   A `sfml.graphics.Image` can be copied, but it is a heavy resource; keep it in mind!
+   A :class:`Image` can be copied, but it is a heavy resource; keep it in mind!

+   For debugging purpose, you can call its method :meth:`show` that displays its content in an external window in an external thread.

    Usage example::

       try:
          # load an image file from a file
-         background = sfml.graphics.Image.from_file("background.jpg")
+         background = sf.Image.from_file("background.jpg")

+      except IOError: exit(1)

       # create a 20x20 image filled with black color
-         image = sfml.graphics.Image.create(20, 20, sfml.graphics.Color.BLACK)
+      image = sf.Image.create(20, 20, sf.Color.BLACK)

-      except sfml.system.SFMLException:
-         exit(1)

       # copy image1 on image 2 at position(10, 10)
       background.blit(image, (10, 10))